DrewWham/The-Clonalescent/README.md

 ## Quick Start
 * run `python clonalescent.py -h` to view help and test that all dependencies are installed correctly
 * run `python clonalescent.py` from the directory it is located and use options `-i` to specify the name & location of the input file and `-o` to specify the name & location of the program output.
+A flag, either `-D`, `-P`, `-S` or `-L`, must be used to select the specific analysis for the program to use.
+These are explained in depth below.

 ## Detailed Usage
 ### Coalescent simulations